Sandy Oaks, Texas

 Sandy Oaks is a city in Bexar County, Texas, United States.
+Its population was 5,075 as of the 2020 census.
 The community voted to incorporate in an election held on May 14, 2014.
 A total of 128 votes were cast in the election, 96 (75%) in favor of incorporation and 32 (25%) against.

 Geography

 Sandy Oaks is located along Interstate 37 at the intersection of Priest and Mathis roads in southeastern Bexar County.
-The city covers a total of 2.39 square miles.
+The city covers a total of 2.38 square miles, all land.

 Demographics

 Education

 The city of Sandy Oaks is served by the Southside Independent School District.